tinacms/awesome-tinacms/README.md

 Hi there 👋

-This is a place to share [TinaCMS](https://tina.io) plugins, code examples, and other projects to extend Tina.
+This is a place to share [TinaCMS](https://tina.io) plugins, code examples, and other projects with the TinaCMS community.

-If you have a project that you'd like to share with the Tina community, please make a pull-request, with a link to your project from this readme file.
+If you have a project that you'd like to share, please make a pull-request, with a link to your project from this Readme file.

 ## Plugins